 Which is better, xTool or Glowforge?

 This depends on your needs and uses of your laser printer.
-Overall we'd say the Glowforge Pro is the best machine, but this is aimed at high-end users and the price shows this appeal.
+Overall we'd say the Glowforge Pro is the best machine, but this is aimed at high-end users and the price shows this appeal, though the new xTool P2 is comparable.
 There is a closer fight between the Glowforge Plus and Basic models and the xTool M1, here we'd look towards the xTool machine.
 It has a weaker laser than the Glowforge Plus, but uniquely it also has a blade cutter like a Cricut.

 What are the differences between the xTool D1 and D1 Pro?